 Indescribable colors and suffused rays of light become an intense chiaroscuro that combines with the rich island vegetation and the shadows of the deep sea floor.
 Colors that range from white to stone and black pumice put in play a seemingly-infinite merry-go-round of marvels and delights.

-In a moment when you might think you've seen all that the islands have to offer, an ancient relict or an anomaly in nature just might surprise you, rendering your journey ever more fascinating.
-That is, whether you're above ground or underwater - after all, the Aeolians are considered one of the best places in the world for scuba diving!
+In a moment when you might think you have seen all that the islands have to offer, an ancient relict or an anomaly of nature just might surprise you, rendering your journey ever more fascinating.
+After all, the Aeolians are considered one of the best places in the world for scuba-diving!

-Bird-watchers, too, will find that the Aeolians are a dream spot for their interests.
+Birdwatchers, too, will find that the Aeolians are a dream destination for their interests.
 During the hottest months, pelicans, red herons, grey parrots, wild geese, cormorants, flamingoes and quails make their transits in the skies above.
 This is also an ideal locality to watch for diverse species of falcon, such as the Mediterranean falcon and the cuckoo.